If someone you love suffers from depression, you may feel helpless, but there are ways you can support a depressed partner.

 Depression is an isolating illness that can negatively impact relationships and leave loved ones feeling helpless and afraid.
 Major depression is often described as sad, hopeless, discouraged, or feeling down, but it can also include persistent anger.
-Angry outbursts and blaming others is common.
+Angry outbursts and blaming others are common.
 Social withdrawal and lack of interest or pleasure are common among depressed people.
-Family members notice that depressed people seem not to care about finding joy anymore.
+Family members noticed that depressed people seem not to care about finding joy anymore.

 These factors can make it difficult to know how to help a depressed partner.
 But your support is essential.
 You can’t cure your partner’s depression, but you can help your partner along the road to recovery.